nmackey/accessible-nprogress/Readme.md

 #### `template`
 You can change the markup using `template`.
-To keep the progress bar working, keep an element with `role='bar'` in there.
+To keep the progress bar working, keep an element with `class='bar'` in there.
 See the [default template] for reference.

 ~~~ js
 NProgress.configure({